Protect Your Brand – Trademark for Small Business

 “What’s in a name?
 That which we call a rose/By any other name would smell as sweet.”
 Romeo & Juliet

 What’s in a Brand?

 Would your small business be the same with a different name?
+Are you well-known among your followers and raving fans by your brand name?
 For many small businesses, brand and brand protection are key to staying front of mind with their customers and avoiding confusion with other brands.

 Your brand is the sum total of the perceptions, opinions, feelings, and thoughts that your customers or clients have about you, your service, and your business.